Lung Cancer Treatments

 Radiation Therapy for Lung Cancer

 Radiation therapy is administered at CentraState’s Karen Olbis Radiation Oncology Center.
 Our Radiation Oncology Center has earned full accreditation by the American College of Radiology for expertise in Radiation Therapy.
 The center is fully equipped with state of the art equipment, plus highly trained and experienced physicians, physicists, dosimetrists, therapists and oncology certified nurses.
-Therapeutic radiation approaches for lung cancer include:
+Therapeutic radiation for lung cancer includes:

 - External beam radiotherapy (EBR): Uses a machine called a linear accelerator to deliver high doses of radiation to the site while limiting exposure to healthy tissues and organs and minimizing side effects.
 This includes 3D conformal radiotherapy, Intensity-modulated radiation therapy (IMRT), Image-guided radiation therapy (IGRT), Stereotactic ablative radiation therapy (SART)